 The guidance in the Body of Knowledge is often generalised, enabling you to learn from research undertaken in other domains.
 At present we do not have any guidance in the BoK based on research in the agriculture domain, so below you can access a number of entries that provide cross-domain guidance.
 You can also access all Body of Knowledge Guidance.

 We have one demonstrator in the agriculture domain, linked to below.
-Our projects extend across a range of sectors and below are some other projects that may be of interest.
 You can also view all of the AAIP-funded demonstrator projects.

 Latest research papers